mikessh/vdjtools-doc/sphinx/input.rst

 All additional columns after column 10 will be considered as clonotype annotations and carried over unmodified during most stages of VDJtools analysis.
-This is especially useful when running :ref:`Annotate` and :ref:`ScanDatabase` routines.
+This is especially useful when processing results of :ref:`Annotate` and :ref:`ScanDatabase` routines.

-Note that this applies to pre-processing (filtering) and annotation routines.
-Those columns will not be saved when joining/pooling samples, a workaround here will be to use :ref:`ApplySampleAsFilter` routine.

 .. _supported_input: